Theft of fire

-The theft of fire for the benefit of humanity is a theme that recurs in many world mythologies.
-This narrative is classified in the Motif-Index of Folk-Literature as motif A1415.
-Its recurrent themes include a trickster figure as the thief, and a supernatural guardian who hoards fire from humanity, often out of mistrust for humans.
+The theft of fire for the benefit of humanity is a theme that recurs in many world mythologies, symbolizing the acquisition of knowledge, or technology, and its transformative impact on civilization.
+Its recurrent themes include trickster figures as the thief, and supernatural heroic guardians who hoard fire from humanity, often out of mistrust for humans.
+These myths reflect the significance of fire in human history, which is considered a major milestone in the development of human society.